 Welcome to the English section of the SJA website.
 We have a big focus on English within the school to continue to drive our children’s enthusiasm and talents in this area.
-Every morning, children in each class take part in guided reading, Grammar Geek and an English lesson.
-Our English units of work link as closely as possible to our topic for each term, engaging and inspiring children throughout their work.
+The children are taught reading skills through guided reading sessions, handwriting and spelling.
+We have writing units of work which link as closely as possible to our topic for each term, engaging and inspiring children throughout their work and teaching vital writing skills including the application of grammar techniques.

 At SJA, we have a big focus on reading and take part in lots of reading events.
 Our most recent reading events have included: World Book Day, a Bedtime Story event and a sponsored read in conjunction with Usborne Books.